 2012 Predicted Medal Tally

 The medal tally for the Olympics Games in 2012 is now complete.
-Leading up to these Games, there were many predictions of which country would win the most medals, using various prediction models.
-Now the actual results are known, it will be possible to rank countries based on actual results compared to that predicted, which is another way of ranking the success of nations at the Olympics.
-Stay tuned for that analysis.
+Leading up to these Games, there were many predictions of which country would win the most medals.
+For details about the methods of each prediction, you can see more on our page about prediction models.
+You can see below how close the predictions were.
+Now that the actual results are known, the accuracy of the prediction equations can be assessed.
+See our analysis of these predictions.

 Predicted Gold Medal Tally